shuiiiiyu/PsyHookAppendix/README.md

 Notably, **Yi-Vision-V2** significantly outperforms all other evaluated models, while **Qwen3B** consistently performs significantly worse than the remaining models.
 The strongest statistically significant difference is observed between **Yi-Vision-V2** and **Qwen3B**

-## 3.4 Analysis of Frequent Multi-Hook Combinations
+## 3.4 Frequency and Difficulty Analysis of Multi-Hook Combinations

 We additionally analyzed the most common hook combinations containing two or more psychological hooks.
 Table 18 lists the most frequently occurring combinations in the dataset.

-**Table 18: Most Frequent Multi-Hook Combinations**
+**Table 19: Most Frequent Multi-Hook Combinations**

 | Combination | Count |
 |------------|------:|